 The Foundation maintains its cash and cash equivalents in bank deposit and other investment accounts which may, at times, exceed federally insured limits.
-The Foundation has not experienced any losses in such accounts and believes it is not exposed to any significant credit risk on cash and cash equivalents.
+The Foundation does not recognize a reserve for expected credit losses related to cash and cash equivalents, as management has concluded there is no risk of non-payment.